TSChallenges/tschallenges-mlops-challenge-npci_mlops_assigment_1-NPCI_MLOPS_Assignmenttemplate/README.md

 - Follow the coding standards and guidelines provided during the assignment briefing.
 - Use meaningful commit messages to describe your changes.

-Refer to the `Core Session by TalentSprint` available in your dashboard under the date `Nov 16, 2024`.
+Refer to the `Core Session by TalentSprint` lecture video, available in your dashboard under the date `Nov 16, 2024`.